 The variability of the SHF and SST is related.
-According to the calculation formula of the SST and SHF, the increase 310 of the SHF can decrease SST (Eqs.
+According to the calculation formula of the SST and SHF, the increase of the SHF can decrease SST (Eqs.
 2-3), while the decreased SST can further decrease the SHF (Eq.
 4).
 Therefore, when the variations of the SST and SHF are negatively correlated, it can be inferred that the change of the SHF influences the SST, which means that the atmosphere forces the ocean; when the variations of the SST and SHF are positively correlated, the change of the SST leads to the change of SHF, which means that the ocean forces the atmosphere.

-Figure 8a is the observation-based and simulated RCs of the winter-averaged SST anomalies to the NAO-driven 315 SHF anomalies obtained by the linear regression of the SHF against the NAO indices.
-As expected, the observed winteraveraged SST anomalies show significant negative RCs against the observed NAO-driven SHF anomalies in the high value centers of RCs (absolute value) of the SST anomalies against the NAO index, except for a little region in the eastern NA around 20°N where the RCs of SST against the NAO-driven SHF is positive, which is consistent with that the RCs of SHF/SST anomalies against the NAO index are negative in this region (Fig. 7a, Fig. 4).
-It indicates that the 320 response of the SST to the NAO is really related to the response of the SST to the NAO-driven SHF and the atmosphere forces most regions of the North Atlantic Ocean in winter.
-Considering the significant relationship between the SST / SHF / wind speed anomalies and the NAO, it can be concluded that in winter the NAO can impact the SST by affecting the SHF in the most regions of the NA through the change of wind speed.
+Figure 8a shows the observation-based and simulated RCs of the winter-average SST anomalies to the NAO-driven SHF anomalies obtained by the linear regression of the SHF against the NAO indices.
+As expected, the observed winter-average SST anomalies show significant negative RCs against the observed NAO-driven SHF anomalies in the highvalue centers of RCs (absolute value) of the SST anomalies against the NAO index, except for a little region in the eastern NA around 20° N where the RCs of SST against the NAOdriven SHF is positive, which is consistent with the RCs of SHF and SST anomalies against the NAO index being negative in this region (Figs. 7a and 4).
+This indicates that the response of the SST to the NAO is really related to the response of the SST to the NAO-driven SHF, and the atmosphere forces most regions of the North Atlantic Ocean in winter.
+Considering the significant relationship between the SST, SHF, and wind speed anomalies and the NAO, it can be concluded that in winter the NAO can impact the SST by affecting the SHF in most regions of the NA through the change of wind speed.
 There are some differences between the modeled and observed relationships of the SST and SHF.
-In the subtropical NA, there are no negative significant response 325 centers of the SST anomalies to the NAO-driven SHF anomalies near the American coast in CESM1-BGC, IPSL-CM5A-LR, and NorESM1-ME, so the three models cannot simulate positive response centers of the SST anomalies to the NAO.
-The positive significant response of the SST anomalies to the NAO-driven SHF in the subtropical NA of IPSL-CM5A-MR and NorESM1-ME also induces a negative significant response of the SST anomalies to the NAO.
-In the subpolar NA, the locations and magnitude of negative response centers of the SST anomalies to the NAO-driven SHF anomalies 330 in some models are not consistent with the observation-based results, but are consistent with those of the SST anomalies to the NAO by all CMIP5 models.
-This can partly explain why the negative response center of SST anomalies to the averaged SST anomalies to the NAO-driven SHF anomalies by models: The areas where air-sea interaction is dominated by the atmosphere are different from the observation; there may be other factors which play dominate role to the variation of the SST and further impact the relationship between the anomalies of the SST and SHF.
-To investigate the reason, lagged (leaded) covariance analysis of monthly anomalies of the SHF and SST is used and shown in Fig. 8b.
-The lagged or leaded time is two months.
-Here, the monthly SHF anomalies from October to April and monthly SST anomalies from December to February of the same year are used.
-When the observed SST anomalies lag (lead) SHF anomalies by 2 months the covariance between the SHF and SST anomalies is negative (positive) in most regions.
-When the change of SHF synchronizes with the change of SST, the covariance between the anomalies of the SHF and the SST is negative in the subpolar and western subtropical NA, which means that the forcing from the SHF atmosphere to the SST / ocean is still dominated in the interaction between the SHF and SST in these regions.
+In the subtropical NA, there are no significant negative-response centers of the SST anomalies related to the NAO-driven SHF anomalies near the American coast in CESM1-BGC, IPSL-CM5A-LR, and NorESM1-ME, so the three models cannot simulate positive-response centers of the SST anomalies related to the NAO.
+The significant positive response of the SST anomalies to the NAO-driven SHF in the subtropical NA of IPSL-CM5A-MR and NorESM1-ME also induces a significant negative response of the SST anomalies to the NAO.
+In the subpolar NA, the locations and magnitude of negative-response centers of the SST anomalies related to the NAO-driven SHF anomalies in some models are not consistent with the observation-based results, but they are consistent with those of the SST anomalies related to the NAO by all CMIP5 models.
+This can partly explain why the negativeresponse center of SST anomalies related to the NAO in the subpolar NA in some models are inconsistent with the observation.

-There may be two reasons for the bias of the locations and magnitude of negative response centers of the winter-
+There may be two reasons for the models' bias regarding the locations and magnitude of negative-response centers of the winter-average SST anomalies related to the NAO-driven SHF anomalies: the areas where air-sea interaction is dom-